shawenyao/jekyll-now/_posts/2018-11-04-How-to-Smooth-a-Path.md

 * how long $\overrightarrow{ AB }$ is

 ## Extension
 What if we want do the same for segment $BC$?
 The simplest way would be to start all over again for the reversed path $CBA$.
 In fact, applying the algorithm twice (once forward and once backward) has at least one interesting concequence: by taking the average between the two sets of interpolated points, we are essentilly taking into account the curvature defined by the points ahead as well as those behind.
-This is arguably superior than running the algorithm in either directions alone.
+This is arguably superior to running the algorithm in either direction alone.

 ## Putting It All Together
 <p align="center">